rajeshidumalla/Recognizing-a-sign-with-Deep-Learning-Tensorflow/README.md

-Although as you can see the algorithm seems to classify it incorrectly.
+As you can see the algorithm seems to classify it incorrectly.
 The reason is that the training set doesn't contain any "thumbs-up", so the model doesn't know how to deal with it!
 We call that a "mismatched data distribution".